LyCellionX/GTPSBOT/README.md

 # How to Start
 Update Source.cpp:
+- Add #include "Discord.h"

-Press Ctrl + Shift + F and search for int main.
+Then Press Ctrl + Shift + F and search for int main.
 Copy and paste the following code inside the main function: cpp
 Copy code